nguyenphuchntt/KTPM_forum/README.md

 │   ├── database/         # Database files
-│   ├── controllers/      # Handles logic and communication between server and client │   ├── models/           # Contains business logic and data structures │   ├── requests/         # Validate the incoming request │   ├── routes/           # Handles routing logic
+│   ├── controllers/      # Handles logic and communication between server and client │   ├── models/           # Contains business logic and data structures │   ├── routes/           # Handles routing logic
 │   └── utils/            # Functions can be used anywhere
 ├── web/